Things to do in Nisyros: a practical guide to the volcanic island

 Avlaki beach

 On the southwestern part of the island, precisely where the road ends, you’ll find Avlaki beach.
-Despite being at a marvelous location, the beach itself is nothing special.
-If you somehow end up there, you can swim; however, I don’t think it deserves driving to Avlaki just for swimming.
+Despite its marvelous location, the beach itself is nothing special.
+If you somehow end up there, you can swim; however, I don’t think it is worth driving to Avlaki just for swimming.

 How to get around Nisyros

 There’s a local bus in Nisyros.
 However, the itineraries are infrequent.
-Even during the high season, the bus runs just two-three times per day.
-Some itineraries are saved for the daytrippers from Kos that visit Nisyros to see the volcano, walk quickly around Mandraki, and return.
+Even during the high season, the bus runs just two to three times per day.
+Some itineraries are reserved for daytrippers from Kos who visit Nisyros to see the volcano, walk quickly around Mandraki, and return.
 However, I believe that Nisyros is a standalone destination, and it’s better to spend a couple of days here and enjoy its unique atmosphere.

 That said, renting a car or moped is better to make the most of your stay.
 You’ll find several local companies renting cars, mopeds, and e-bikes at Mandraki, and it’s better to ask straight there.
-The car rentals cost approximately 30 euros in June and September and climb up to 50 euros in July and August.
+Car rentals cost approximately 30-40 euros in June and September, and rise to 50-60 euros in July and August.

 Nisyros travel tip: An e-bike might sound tempting, and indeed it’s a great way to move around.
 However, the island is steep and tends to be hot during the summertime.
 If you are an experienced cyclist, you can consider it; however, if you don’t cycle that much and think it’s not a good idea, it’s better to skip it.
-For cycling around Mandraki, it will be okay, but going to Emporeios or Nikia, will be hard.
+Cycling around Mandraki will be okay, but going to Emporeios or Nikia will require quite some effort.

 Where to stay in Nisyros, Greece